-- Put words into the child's or vulnerable adult's mouth or ask leading questions. - Investigate concerns or allegations.
+- Put words into the child's or adult at risk's mouth or ask leading questions. - Investigate concerns or allegations.
 The Individual staff members have no investigative role but should report allegations immediately to the Designated Person or Safeguarding Lead. - Promise confidentiality.
-The child or vulnerable adult should understand that if there is a criminal prosecution and/or disciplinary proceedings are undertaken then anything the victim or the witnesses say may not remain confidential. - Forget to record what you have been told in writing, recording the time, date, place and people who are present.
-The child or vulnerable adult's answers should be recorded in exactly the way they were said as far as possible. - Fail to pass on the information as required by this procedure to the Designated Person or Safeguarding Lead. - Assume someone else will take the necessary action.
+The child or adult at risk should understand that if there is a criminal prosecution and/or disciplinary proceedings are undertaken then anything the victim or the witnesses say may not remain confidential. - Forget to record what you have been told in writing, recording the time, date, place and people who are present.
+The child or adult at risk's answers should be recorded in exactly the way they were said as far as possible. - Fail to pass on the information as required by this procedure to the Designated Person or Safeguarding Lead. - Assume someone else will take the necessary action.